-Sometimes when we move, we might want to rent out storage.
-There could be a variety of reasons for this.
-For example, maybe you’re moving into a smaller space like a house to an apartment and you have stuff that just won’t fit.
-You’ll need to store it in proper storage for moving until you can figure out what to do with it.
-Or perhaps you’re holding onto something that isn’t yours and you’ll need a place to put them until you can get them back to their rightful owner.
+Sometimes when we move, we might think about renting out storage.
+There can be a variety of reasons for this.
+For example, maybe you’re moving into a smaller house or apartment and you have stuff that just won’t fit.
+You’ll need to store it safely and securely until you figure out what to do with it.
+Or perhaps you’re holding onto somethings that aren’t yours and you need a place to put them until you can get them back to their rightful owner.

-Next, you want to worry about size.
-The size of the storage is obviously important and must be carefully considered.
-If you get the wrong size and you can’t fit all your stuff, obviously that defeats the purpose of renting a storage unit to begin with.
+Next, it will probably occur to you that size is important.
+The size of the storage unit is obviously important a carefully consideration.
+If you get the wrong size and you can’t fit all your stuff in, it obviously defeats the purpose for renting a storage unit to begin with.

 Important things to know about renting storage

-Before you go go into a business to talk about your storage needs, there are some things that you need to understand about renting storage.
-Like, for example, how some storage renters do not have 24/7 access to your stuff.
-That means if you store something that you might need later on in the night, or for whatever reason you may want to get it out, you won’t be able to get in and get it out because the facilities gates are closed and you’re locked out.
+Before you go go into a business to talk about your storage needs, there are some things you need to understand about renting.
+For example, some storage facilities do not allow renters to have 24/7 access to their stuff.
+That means if you store something that you might need later on in the night, for whatever reason, you might not be able to get in and get it out because the facilities gates are closed and you’re locked out.

-This may or may not pose a problem for you, depending on your situation.
+24 hour access may or may not pose a problem for you, depending on your situation and needs.

-When it comes to the price, make sure it’s well within your moving budget before jumping in.
+When it comes to price, make sure it’s well within your moving budget before jumping in.
 This is a temporary situation that should not break the bank.
-Typically, storage will cost you about $60 to $100.
+You can typically expect storage to cost you about $60 to $100.
 Price varies widely depending upon size and whether it’s climate controlled or not.
-That’s really not a bad price, but it’s up to you to decide what you need and what it is worth it to you.
+That’s really not a bad price range to start, but it’s up to you to decide what you need and what it is worth it to you.

-Most importantly, you have to worry about security.
-Obviously, you don’t want your stuff stolen and or damaged in any way.
-So opt for a storage facility that has terrific interior and exterior lighting, a fence around it, a surveillance system, and insurance.
+Most importantly, you have to pay attention to security.
+Obviously, you don’t want your stuff stolen or damaged in any way.
+So opt for a storage facility that has terrific interior and exterior lighting, a fence around it, controlled access, a surveillance system, and insurance provisions